About

 Biography

-Katha Seidman spent her early childhood on the Connecticut side of Long Island Sound.
-She learned to appreciate the complexity of nature, especially the different moods of the sea.
+Katha spent her early childhood on the Connecticut side of Long Island Sound, where she learned to appreciate the complexity of nature, especially the different moods of the sea.

 At the age of nine, Katha’s family moved to Ghana, where she lived for the next four years.
 During that time she traveled to twenty-three countries in Europe, Asia and West Africa.

-After graduating with a BA from Goddard College in Vermont in 1973, Seidman spent the next twelve years living in the woods of New Hampshire and Vermont reworking over one hundred paintings.
+After graduating with a BA from Goddard College in Vermont, Seidman spent the next twelve years living in the woods of New Hampshire and Vermont reworking over one hundred paintings.
 Each was a portrait painted from memory.
 She rarely let anyone see them.

-When she moved to the Boston area in 1984 she threw most of those paintings away.
-She graduated with a diploma in Fine Arts from the School of the Museum of Fine Arts in 1988.
+When she moved to the Boston area she threw most of those paintings away.
+She graduated with a diploma in Fine Arts from the School of the Museum of Fine Arts.
 In 1991 Seidman received her MFA in painting from Bard College.

 In 1993, she began designing sets for television productions.
 She has been nominated for five Emmys and received three Emmy Awards for Outstanding Achievement: Scenic Design.